Fasano Rio de Janeiro

 The Fasano Rio de Janeiro is a luxurious hip hotel by the renowned designer Philippe Starck overlooking Rio's fashionable and lively Ipanema Beach, and near superb restaurants.
 The Fasano offers the ultimate in contemporary, cutting-edge design.

 The luxury Fasano hotel was designed in its entirety by the legendary Philippe Starck and seamlessly combines sophistication and contemporary elegance with the latest in technology.
-The modern twist to circa 1950s style is epitomized by open brickwork, white marble floors and contrasting rustic wood furniture.
+The modern twist to circa 1950s style is epitomised by open brickwork, white marble floors and contrasting rustic wood furniture.

 The rooms and suites at the Fasano are the last word in luxury and slick design, with sumptuous hardwood floors, Dali-inspired ear shaped mirrors, fine Egyptian cotton bed linen and goose-down pillows.
-Attention has been given to every detail, right down to the sumptuous king beds in the ocean facing rooms and suites having been carefully placed on an incline to maximize the ocean view.
+Attention has been given to every detail, right down to the sumptuous king beds in the ocean facing rooms and suites having been carefully placed on an incline to maximise the ocean view.

 Dining at the Fasano is an experience in itself.
-The hotel's elegant Fasano Al Mare, specializing in Italian and locally inspired cuisine with an emphasis on seafood, is widely acclaimed around the world for its superb gastronomic cuisine.
+The hotel's elegant Fasano Al Mare, specialising in Italian and locally inspired cuisine with an emphasis on seafood, is widely acclaimed around the world for its superb gastronomic cuisine.
 For something more casual guests can enjoy specially designed cocktails and light lunches at the hip Baretto-Londa bar, which doubles up as a nightclub.

 The piece de resistance of the Fasano is without a doubt the large infinity pool on the roof deck, with spectacular views across the ocean and a trendy bar that is frequented by the Rio jet set.
 The perfect spot for enjoying a caipirinha whilst watching the sun go down.